Table of Contents

 Challenge #3: Acquiring customers efficiently

 Acquiring customers is one thing but doing so efficiently is a different challenge.
-Optimising the eKYC process can be beneficial, but other factors also play a role in customer acquisition.
+Optimizing the eKYC process can be beneficial, but other factors also play a role in customer acquisition.

 Fintech brands should focus on providing a great user experience on their website and mobile app.
 This includes simplifying the user journey and ensuring that platforms and technology are stable and dependable.
 All these factors have a direct impact on conversion rates, which in turn, can reduce the cost of customer acquisition (CAC), improving the overall unit economics of the business.